dty717/ocr/README.md

 ## enable ssh

-first loggin in with keyboard and monitor, with username ubuntu and password ubuntu it will change the password first time set the ssh key by
+First logging in with keyboard and monitor, with username ubuntu and password ubuntu it will change the password first time. set the ssh key by
 ```sh
 sudo rm /etc/ssh/ssh_host*